 Capital assets, which include property, plant and equipment, are reported in the government-wide financial statements.
 Capital assets are capitalized at historical cost or estimated cost if historical is not available.
 Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
-The minimum capitalization threshold is any individual item with a total cost of at least \$500.
+The minimum capitalization threshold is \$500.